TestSmells/TestSmellDetector/README.md

 Detection: A test method that contains either a throw statement or a catch clause

+#### Ignored Test

+JUnit 4 provides developers with the ability to surpress test methods from running.
+However, these ignored test methods result in overhead since they add undue overhead in terms of compilation time, increase in code complexity and comprehension.

+Detection: A test method or class that contains the `@Ignore` annotation

 #### Redundant Print

 Print statements in unit tests are redundant as unit tests are executed as part of an automated process with little to no human intervention.